RenderKit/oidn/doc/api.md

 callback function, Open Image Denoise will continue the filter operation normally.
 When returning `false`, the library will attempt to cancel the filter operation as soon as possible, and if that is fulfilled, it will raise an `OIDN_ERROR_CANCELLED` error.
+Note that cancellation is not guaranteed.

-Please note that using a progress monitor callback function introduces some overhead, which may be significant on GPU devices, hurting performance.
-Therefore we recommend progress monitoring only for offline denoising, when denoising an image is expected to take several seconds.
+Using a progress monitor callback function introduces some overhead, which may be significant on GPU devices, hurting performance.
+Therefore we strongly recommend progress monitoring only for offline denoising, when denoising an image is expected to take several seconds.

 After setting all necessary parameters for the filter, the changes must be committed by calling